simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 In 1898 (the Year of the Dog, on the 17th day of the Month of the Dog [(5)](#id5)), I departed from home for Tibet.
 The reason for my journey to Tibet is as follows.
 Previously, Yoguchar-Tsurachi [(6)](#id6) and Tsaizan [(7)](#id7) from the clans of Bogdo-Shabinarov and Mamut /Mamadut/-Shabinarov had reached Tibet and presented themselves to the Dalai Lama and the Panchen Bogdo [(8)](#id8).
 From both Gegens, they were honored to receive letters, a seal, objects of worship, burkhans [(9)](#id9), and many other such blessed items.

-On the 8th day of the first month in the Year of the Water and the Dog, by gracious decree, a temple (khurul) was erected, and therefore the khurul is called “Bogdo’s.” *This* is the reason it is known as “Shabinar’s.”
+On the 8th day of the first month in the Year of the Water and the Dog, by gracious decree, a temple (khurul) was erected, and therefore the khurul is called “Bogdo’s.”
+This is the reason it is known as “Shabinar’s.”
 They became shabinars [(10)](#id10) of the two Bogdos (the Dalai Lama and the Panchen Erdeni).
 According to the Russian calendar, this khurul was established in 1681 [(11)](#id11).
 This is why I undertook the journey to Tibet to inform the two Bogdos of it.

-Together with the Tsaizan Norbunov of the Greater Derbet, we visited the monastery of the Mongolian Bogdo (Urga) along the way, and then arrived at the camp (khüree) of the southern frontier Lun-Beise of the Khalkha.
+Together with the Tsaizan Norbunov of the Greater Derbet, we visited the monastery of the Mongolian Bogdo (Urga) along the way, and then arrived at the camp (khuree) of the southern frontier Lun-Beise of the Khalkha.
 Then, continuing on our route, we visited the Chinese town of Nanash.
 Passing through the Tabun-Tsaydam khoshun of Kurluk, we reached the outer limits of the Upper Mongols’ [(12)](#id12) settlement, in the khoshuns [(13)](#id13) of Gurban-Naichzhi and Taichzhinar.

-Then, passing the /mountains of/ Khükhe-Shil, Dun-Büre, /lake/ Yandyin-Nur, /mountains/ Nabchitai-Ula, Bukhe-Magnai, /river/ Mursen-Gol,
+Then, passing the /mountains of/ Khukhe-Shil, Dun-Bure, /lake/ Yandyn-Nur, /mountains/ Nabchitai-Ula, Bukhe-Magnai, /river/ Mursen-Gol,

 127

 [mountains] Gurban-Khabtsagai, Dan-La-Ula, and Bum-Tsay-Ship, we arrived at /the monastery of/ Nagchu-Gonba.
 This is the border of Tibet.
 From there, we proceeded to Tsu [(14)](#id14).

 Upon arrival, we paid homage to the two Tsung sacred objects of worship [(15)](#id15), to the Dalai Lama, the Panchen Lama, and other great /lamas/.
 When these /great lamas/ were informed in detail about the main purpose /of our journey/, I was granted a certificate, a seal, burkhans, and other items.
-On the way back home, passing along the Burkhan-Buddain road through the Kurluk khoshun, we spent the night in the Chinese town of Shilzu, where all our belongings were stolen.
+On the way back home, passing along the Burkhan-Buddain-tsam road through the Kurluk khoshun, we spent the night in the Chinese town of Shilzu, where all our belongings were stolen.
 From there, we traveled through the lands of the Etsingol Torguts and arrived in Urga.
 The routes I followed to and from Tibet were approximately one month shorter than if I had traveled through /the monastery of/ Gumbum.
 Departing from Urga on the 27th day of the Month of the Hare [(16)](#id16), in the Year of the Mouse (1900), I arrived home.

 The travel diary that I kept during this first journey was stolen by thieves.
 Therefore, I have only briefly described the route.
 I will present my travel notes from the second journey in detail.